nestauk/dap_taltech/README.md

 **All things TalTech Hackweek 2023 ft. tutorials, utilities and resources ⛏️**

 The main purpose of this repo is to store tutorials relevant to the Nesta TalTech hackweek 2023.
-There are also utilities functions (i.e. data getters) that you can install in your environment that will be relevant _across_ tutorials and for potentially for you project.
+There are also utilities functions (i.e. data getters) that you can install in your environment that will be relevant _across_ tutorials and (potentially) you project.

 ## 🧰 Set up